antoineMoPa/moon-dev-tools/README.md

 `crates/` and published separately:

 - [**egui_frames**](crates/egui_frames) — tabs, splits and draggable panes for egui.
-The arrangement moonreview's window is made of, with nothing about reviews in it.
+The arrangement the Moon tools workspace is made of, with nothing product-specific in it.
 - [**egui_tty**](crates/egui_tty) — a terminal emulator widget for egui, on Ghostty's VT engine.
   What a shell tab holds.